thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 Write valid, compliant HTML and CSS.

-Develop rich interactions through JavaScript with progressive enhancement.
+Develop rich interactions and single-page applications through JavaScript.

 Communication – talking to clients and team members about requirements, decisions, limitations – in clear, simple language.

 Maintain websites and test changes across a range of browsers and devices.
 Be familiar with unit and integration tests and use them where applicable.

 Basic server administration where necessary.

 Set-up, deploy, and test using command line tools.

 Continually improve your knowledge of languages and technologies, stay abreast of new ideas as the industry develops.
-Contribute these learnings to the business.

-Assist in developing Springload’s front-end development capabilities.
+Contribute these learnings to the business and assist in developing Springload’s front-end development capabilities.

+Contribute to Springload’s internal front-end toolkit and shared code repositories.

+Assist the Front-end Director and Technical director with reviewing code produced by the team.

 Any other tasks as required.